Possession (Substances – Criminal)

 When it comes to crimes of possession, issues of proof of both mens rea and actus reus can be quite important.

 Next, is the question of mens rea, or guilty knowledge or intention to commit the prohibited act.
 Where the prohibited act is the possessing of an item, the person could not be guilty of criminal possession where the person did not know the item was there, or what it was.
 A real world example of this could be what have been called “blind mules” – unsuspecting travelers crossing an international border with a package of illegal drugs magnetically attached to their car.
 The would-be smuggler follows the “blind mule” at a safe distance.
 If the mule is caught, the smuggler goes on freely.
 If the mule is not caught, the smuggler follows them until she can safely remove the contraband from the unsuspecting mule’s vehicle – at a tremendous profit.
 Now, is the “blind mule” guilty of possession of the illegal drugs in their car, even though the “mule” had no knowledge of it?
 The answer is “no.” (Whether a jury could wrongly find the mule guilty is another matter.)
 To say “knowing possession” would be redundant.
 Why?
 For criminal law purposes, “possession” requires and must include “knowledge” of the thing possessed.
+A person cannot criminally possess something without knowing of its existence, regardless of where it is found.

 Criminal possession is defined by courts as contraband within the “dominion and control” of the accused person.
 Even if a person knows that an item is contraband and knows where it is located, that is not enough to prove that the item was within that person’s “dominion and control.”